csartoshi/bitcoin/README.md

   * Sovereignism - Parts 1 to 3
 * Gradually, Then Suddenly Series - by Parker Lewis (all)
 * The Greatest Game - by Jeff Booth
-* Nic Carter
+* Nic Carter (selective works)
   * It's the Settlement Assurances, Stupid
+  * Don't Fear the Reaper
+  * Lessons from the uneven distribution of capital
+  * A Most Peaceful Revolution
+  * Transaction count is an inferior measure
+  * Bitcoin at 12
+  * Bitcoin as a productive asset
   * Power Laws and Network Effects: Why BitcoinCash is not a free lunch
   * What will it take for institutional investors to enter the cryptoasset market?
+* Bitcoin is Venice - by Allen Farrington
 * The Use of Knowledge in Society - by F. Hayek
-* Shelling out - by Nick Szabo
+* Shelling Out: The Origins of Money - by Nick Szabo
+* Bit Gold - by Nick Szabo

 ### 🎥 Videos
 * [Michael Saylor & Ross Stevens - Bitcoin Macro Strategy](https://youtu.be/NoobUKNttmw)